British Rail Class 153: South West England

 Nine of those 14 units later left the fleet, with the remaining five moving to Transport for Wales in April 2019 after being displaced by internal cascading.

 East Anglia

 Anglia Railways inherited a small fleet of seven units, for local services in Suffolk and Norfolk.
-Services operated by these units included Ipswich to Cambridge, Peterborough, Felixstowe and Lowestoft, and Norwich to Lowestoft, Great Yarmouth and Cromer.
+Services operated by these units included Ipswich to Cambridge, Peterborough, Felixstowe and Lowestoft, and Norwich to Lowestoft, Great Yarmouth and Sheringham.
 One set was also hired to First Great Eastern for use on the Gainsborough line.

 In 2004, Anglia Railways became part of the Greater Anglia franchise operated by One which was subsequently renamed National Express East Anglia.
 Two units left the franchise to East Midlands Trains.
 During 2012, Porterbrook began refurbishing the body and interiors and repainting them in base white with red doors and Greater Anglia logos.